 Indonesian, or “Bahasa Indonesia” is the sixth most widely spoken language in the world.
 It is spoken by over 240 million inhabitants of Indonesia and over 22 million Malaysians and southern Thais.
 Indonesian has incorporated many words and terms from other languages, including Sanskrit, Arabic, Chinese, Portuguese, Dutch, and English, and it is spoken by substantial populations in the Netherlands, the Philippines, Saudi Arabia, Singapore, and the U.S. In comparison to European languages, Indonesian grammar is fairly simple, with no conjugations, no tenses, and no declensions.
 Bahasa Indonesia uses the Roman alphabet (except for some religious texts, which are written in an Arabic script).
 Indonesia is home both to the largest Muslim population in the world and to a vast array of vibrant literary, artistic, and cultural traditions.

 Indonesian Language Courses

-ASIANLAN 222: Second Year Indonesian II (Completion of this course with a grade of C- or better meets the LSA Language Requirement)
+ASIANLAN 222: Second Year Indonesian II (4 credits) (Completion of this course with a grade of C- or better meets the LSA Language Requirement)